 Some countries have slowly begun to re-accept U.S. passport holders, providing they agree to specific regulations such as PCR testing for COVID-19 or mandatory quarantines.
-You’ll also now need to show a negative PCR test result (taken up to three days before your flight) from January 26 in order to board any aircraft returning to the U.S. from overseas.
+You’ll also now need to show a negative PCR test result (taken up to three days before your flight) in order to board any aircraft returning to the U.S. from overseas.
 (Alternatively, you can show medical documents if you had COVID-19 in the past 90 days.)
 The situation is still in flux and each country has different requirements.
 All the changes have left many travelers confused about which countries Americans can visit now.
 If you’re thinking of heading overseas, here’s what you need to know about where you can go and what the requirements are for American visitors.

 The rules and mandates below are subject to sudden change so we’re updating this page weekly with relevant information sourced from the State Department and tourist boards.
 Airlines may have additional requirements.
 We recommend you also check details on your destination’s immigration website and purchase travel insurance covering flight changes/cancellations, unplanned quarantine, coronavirus treatment, etc. The State Department or your home state’s government may also have conditions for returning to the U.S. from certain locations.

 All the Countries Americans Can Visit Right Now